 Gmelius attempts to make Gmail function like a project management app and a CRM at the same time.
 With it, your salespeople can turn their incoming emails into tasks, or automate how they reach out to new prospects.
 It also allows users to take quick notes for context—like keeping track of where you are in the sales process.

 Streak is another potential CRM for Gmail.
 With it, you’ll be able to track outgoing emails (which is perfect for salespeople), split threads into different sections when they become too overwhelming, create and use email templates, and keep an eye on how your sales pipeline develops.
 If most of your sales happen (or start) over email, it’s a perfect tool to keep an eye on that process.
+Be sure to see our list of the best CRM software for other options to try!

 15. Batch Reply.